hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 			helion-ceph-backups -                   54343272        13300         2190            0           0        16295     40106569        38157     70071922

-####Mount the volume and copy new image
+####Mount the Volume and Copy a new Image

-Now, mount the volume and copy the new image file from VM.
-To do so, perform the following steps:
+Now, mount the volume and copy the new image file from the VM.
+To do so, perform the following steps.

-1. Login as a root user.
+1. Log in as root.
-2. List the block devices.
+2. List the block devices by entering:

 		lsblk